5 Things You Didn't Know About Shoplifting

 The Five Rules of Loss Prevention Officers

-Unlike shoplifters, who have no rules, LP employees must follow five basic guidelines when it comes to apprehending shoplifting suspects.
-These five rules vary slightly from state-to-state and company-to-company, but they’re basically the same principle.
-They exist because large chains wish to avoid lawsuits and place extra restrictions on personnel to ensure an airtight case when stopping a shoplifter.
+Unlike shoplifters who have no rules, LP employees must follow five basic guidelines when it comes to apprehending shoplifting suspects.
+These five rules vary slightly from state-to-state and company-to-company, but they’re based on the same principle.
+They exist because large chains wish to avoid lawsuits and they place extra restrictions on store personnel to ensure an airtight case when stopping a shoplifter.

-The LP officer must see the shoplifter select the merchandise to make sure the merchandise belongs to the store.
+The LP officer must see a shoplifter select merchandise to ensure that the merchandise belongs to the store.

-Why: Suppose a woman purchased a sweater at another store a few minutes before and came into your store looking for a matching pair of pants?
-The LP happens to observe this woman holding up the sweater (with tags clearly visible) against several pairs of pants in your store.
+Why: Suppose a woman purchased a sweater at another store a few minutes before coming into your store to look for a matching pair of pants.
+The LP officer happens to observe this woman holding up the sweater (with tags clearly visible) against several pairs of pants in your store.
 Then all of a sudden, she opens her handbag (or shopping bag), places the sweater inside, and exits the store.

 Did she steal the sweater?
-If LP did not personally see the woman select the sweater from a rack in the store, she must NOT be stopped.
-(According to the rules, anyway!
-More on this below.)
-Sometimes people bring their own merchandise into the stores with them
+According to the rules, if LP did not personally see the woman select the sweater from a rack in the store, she must NOT be stopped.
+Sometimes people bring their own merchandise into the stores.

-The LP must see the shoplifter conceal the merchandise in their pockets, coat, or pants, inside a handbag or backpack, or simply inside the shopping cart (some shoplifters fill a cart with merchandise and walk out of the store.)
+The LP must see the shoplifter conceal merchandise in their pockets, coat, pants, handbag, backpack, or shopping cart (some shoplifters will actually fill a cart with merchandise and walk out of the store).